netguru/ngrvalidator/README.md

 ## Advanced model object validation

-Let's consider a typical model class used in Objective-C. Imagine you want to create a calendar event which model is defined like below:
+Let's consider a more complex example.
+Imagine you want to create a calendar event which model is defined like below:

 ```objc
 @interface CalendarEvent : NSObject